kamimrcht/webpage/index.md

 _Intéressé.e par une formation à la bioinformatique pour les données de séquençage ?
 Le CNRS propose une formation à Lille (labos/entreprises) : [lien](https://cnrsformation.cnrs.fr/index.php?c=stage&stage=23283_)._

 After an engineer degree in Bioinformatics from INSA de Lyon and a MsC in Ecology and Evolution from Université Claude Bernard Lyon 1, I worked for two years as an engineer in [ERABLE](https://team.inria.fr/erable/en/) team (LBBE, Lyon) with [Vincent Lacroix](https://lbbe.univ-lyon1.fr/-Lacroix-Vincent-.html?lang=fr).
 I obtained a PhD funding in [GenScale](https://team.inria.fr/genscale/) team (Rennes, France), where I was supervised by [Pierre Peterlongo](http://people.rennes.inria.fr/Pierre.Peterlongo/).
 I defended my PhD in 2018 and joined [BONSAI](http://www.lifl.fr/bonsai/) in the CRIStAL lab  afterwards as a postdoc.
 Lately I was recruited by the CNRS to work as a researcher in the same lab ([detailed cv](cv.md)).
+My research is currently supported by the ANR through PRC and JCJC projects.

 My postdoc took part in [Transipedia ANR](https://anr.fr/Project-ANR-18-CE45-0020), with [Rayan Chikhi](http://rayan.chikhi.name/) and [Mikaël Salson](https://mikael-salson.univ-lille.fr/).
 Transipedia aims at being a transcriptome-encyclopedia, e.g., facilitating indexing, query and exploitation of the numerous publicly available RNA-seq data.
 I am mostly working on new data structures to index large collections of NGS datasets.
 Before and during my PhD I worked on methods for transcriptomics, in particular for _de novo_ variants discovery and RNA long read analysis.